C2461094/cis3039-example-security-svc/readme.md

 This service emits a "product updated" integration event after a successful upsert.

-- Default behavior: uses a dummy adapter that logs the event to the console.
+- Default behaviour: uses a dummy adapter that logs the event to the console.
 - HTTP adapter: enabled when the environment variable `PRODUCT_UPDATED_BASE_URL` is set.

 When enabled, the service will POST to: